levbrie/telepath-generator-leviathan/app/templates/_README.md

 **:exclamation: Note:** Make sure you have turned on **Contacts API** and **Google+ API** in the *APIs* tab.

+**:exclamation: Note:** You must also specify the Product Name on the consent screen for the app in teh developer's console.
+If you didn't do so when creating it, or didn't provide the proper callback url, you might have to create a new client id.

 <hr>

 <img src="http://www.doit.ba/img/facebook.jpg" width="150">